 ag Dutch & Flemish

-Elisabeth lives in Diest (BE) and works as a cataloguer of prints at M Leuven.
-She also works as an academic researcher for the Van Eyck exhibition (2020) in the Museum of Fine Arts in Ghent.
+Elisabeth lives in Diest (BE) and works as a cataloguer of early modern books, manuscripts and print albums at M Leuven.
+She previously worked as an academic researcher for the Van Eyck exhibition (2020) in the Museum of Fine Arts in Ghent.
 Until March 2019 she worked as a cataloguer of French prints for the PK Online project of the Rijksmuseum in Amsterdam.

 Aude Briau studied art history and museology at the Ecole du Louvre and Heidelberg University.
 As her main interest is the reception of artists from the 15th and 16th centuries, she contributed to various exhibitions, such as The Botticelli-Renaissance (Berlin Gemäldegalerie / London V&A, 2015), Otto Dix – le Retable d’Issenheim (Colmar, Musée Unterlinden, 2016), The World of Bruegel in black and white, (Brussels, KBR, 2019).
 As of 2020 she began a PhD at the Ecole Pratique des Hautes Etudes in Paris, her thesis focuses on the influence of Martin Schongauer’s prints in the graphic arts around 1500.
 From 2017 to 2019 she volunteered as a printer at the Chalcography in Brussels (KBR), and since 2020 she is an active contributor to the « Projet Gravure » on French Wikipedia.